heuer/segno/docs/serializers.rst

 LaTeX
     LaTeX / PGF/TikZ.
-The serializer provides no support to change the color color of the light modules, but all other default features (scale, border, color) are supported, see :ref:`LaTeX <latex>` for details.
+The serializer provides no support to change the color of the light modules, but all other default features (scale, border, color) are supported, see :ref:`LaTeX <latex>` for details.

 PAM